 L. Concrete Sealing.
 Seal exterior surfaces of all panels and coping with an epoxy-urethane sealer according to Item 512 after the completion of wall construction.
 Do not damage the fabric covering the panel joints when preparing the surface before applying the sealer.

 M. Natural Soil Placement.
-Once the SGB and the coping are completed, place the natural soil along the slope in 12-inch (300 mm) loose lifts.
+Once the SGB and the coping are completed, place the natural soil along the slope in 12-inch loose lifts.
 The Department will use 95 percent of the standard Proctor maximum dry density for compaction acceptance.
+Place geotextile fabric, 712.09 Type A across the entire top of the SGB mass as a separator between the SGB and natural soil.

 N. Inspection and Compaction Testing.
 Perform all of the work described in SS 878 Inspection and Compaction Testing as it pertains to MSE walls.
 Hire compaction personnel described in Section 878.02 of Supplemental Specification 878 Inspection and Compaction Testing of Unbound Materials.
 Provide a summary report of all inspections, compaction tests and measurements every 2 weeks to the Engineer.
 Include all inspections, measurements, compaction test forms, test section data, failing tests and lots and moisture checks.
 Notify the Engineer when each lift is complete and provide the compaction test data.
 The Engineer will perform quality assurance (QA) density tests on every fifth lift.
 Make the required correction when QA tests fail.